Technology of the New York City Subway: Fare collection media

+Turnstiles

 Help Point

 The MTA set up another technology pilot project called "Help Point" in April 2011.
 Help Point, a new digital-audio communications system, was designed for use in case of an emergency or to obtain subway information for travel directions.
 The top button is labeled red for emergencies and connects to the Rail Control Center.
 The bottom button is labeled green and connects to a MTA station agent for any inquiries.
 All units are equipped with a microphone and speaker, and can optionally be installed with a camera.
 Also, the test units were equipped for the hearing impaired (under ADA compliance).

 The two subway stations that were part of this trial were on the IRT Lexington Avenue Line.
-They were the 23rd Street and the Brooklyn Bridge–City Hall stations.
+They were the 23rd Street–Baruch College and the Brooklyn Bridge–City Hall stations.
 The Help Points at the Brooklyn Bridge–City Hall station were wireless, while those at the 23rd Street station ones were hard-wired, to test which type of transmission is best for the subway.